victordibia/handtracking/README.md

 ## Acknowledgements

 This work also served as an intense weekend crash course for me to learn Python and Tensorflow.
 It would be impossible without the Egohands Dataset, many thanks to the authors!
 The tensorflow custom object detection guides by [Harrison from pythonprogramming](https://pythonprogramming.net/training-custom-objects-tensorflow-object-detection-api-tutorial/) and [Dat Tran](https://towardsdatascience.com/how-to-train-your-own-object-detector-with-tensorflows-object-detector-api-bec72ecfe1d9) were immensely helpful to this learning process.
 And ofcourse, many thanks to the Tensorflow authors!
 Its a great frameworks!

+## Projects that use this Repo

+A few people have used the handtracking sample code/models in creating some awesome projects and I'd like to highlight them here!
+- (Alphabot)[https://github.com/drewgillson/alphabot]: a screen-less interactive spelling primer powered by computer vision
+- (Wall Z the Robot)[https://challengerocket.com/megatran/Wall-Z-the-Robot-8a34db.html]

+If you have created something cool, send me a note (or tweet) and I'll be happy to include it here!

 ## Citing this tutorial